EU aims for deal on tackling failing banks next week

 EU finance ministers agreed in early December that a decision on closing down a bank in the euro zone would be taken by the board of the resolution agency, but that decision must be signed into law by the EU’s executive Commission and by all the EU finance ministers.

-The European Parliament wants no involvement of EU finance ministers, arguing it would politicise the process.
+The European Parliament wants no involvement of EU finance ministers, arguing it would politicize the process.

 Parliament also wants the ECB - the supervisor of all banks - to be the only institution that can declare a bank is failing and that its fate has to be resolved.
 EU governments want the single resolution agency board and national authorities to have a say.